gabrielaradu/storyreacttheme/README.md

 - Released under the [MIT](https://mit-license.org/).
 - Created and maintained with ❤ by [Gabriela](http://www.gabrielaradu.me/).
-- Use it for personal and commercial projects, but please don't republish, redistribute, or resell the template.
+- Use it for personal and commercial projects, but don't republish, redistribute, or resell the template.
 - Attribution is not required.

 ## About Us